nimaaskarian/bingewatcher/README.md

 # initialize a serie
-to initialize a serie (each serie consists of seasons. each season consists of <watched>+<total>. for example a season that you watched 4 episodes of, and it has 10 episodes in total would be 4+10)
+to initialize a serie (each serie consists of seasons. each season consists of <watched>/<total>. for example a season that you watched 4 episodes of, and it has 10 episodes in total would be 4/10)

 ## initialize it using episodate api
 a complex example (which I, myself use) would be like this: